paulusminus/paulmin-nl-doc/content/lipl/index.md

 Lipl consist of three applications

-1. An application for storing the lyrics and playlists, called [Lipl Storage](#lipl-storage), accessible through a REST interface.
+1. An application for storing the lyrics and playlists, called Lipl [Storage], accessible through a REST interface.
-2. An application for displaying part of a lyric on a screen, called [Lipl Display](#lipl-display).
+2. An application for displaying part of a lyric on a screen, called Lipl [Display].
-3. An application for maintaining the collection of lyrics and playlists, and selecting a lyric or playlist that should be displayed on a screen, called [Lipl Control](#lipl-control).
+3. An application for maintaining the collection of lyrics and playlists, and selecting a lyric or playlist that should be displayed on a screen, called Lipl [Control].

 The first component is written in rust.
 It runs on a private virtual linux server accessible through the internet.
 It has a restful interface for creating, reading, updating and deleting of lyrics and playlists.